bujiio/buji-pac4j/README.md

 1) the credentials are extracted from the current request to fetch the user profile (from the identity provider) which is then saved in the web session

 2) finally, the user is redirected back to the originally requested url (or to the `defaultUrl`).
+If some filters are defined in the app descriptor and associated with the current request they will be normally executed.

 The following parameters are available: